• Skip to content

 Using internal experts benefits everyone.
 Training by internal experts can be used to develop leaders by providing an opportunity for them to think through the training curriculum and practice presenting and teaching information.

-Since training is only as good as it is presented and absorbed, it is important to solicit feedback on how members, volunteers, and employees perceived the training and its effectiveness.
+Since training is only as good as it is presented and absorbed, it is important to solicit feedback on how members, volunteers, and employees perceive the training and its effectiveness.

 An effective training evaluation form can help to identify strengths in the class, weaknesses in the content, and the training method or presentation.